eclab/grains/README.md

 Status: Working, but GRAINS's severe limits on note output range can hamper things.

-## Dave (Epiphany Alpha Release)
+## Dave

 A USB Router, Note Distributor, MPE breakout, and MIDI filter.
-At present requires Grains mode.
+Requires Grains mode.

-Status: This is an **ALPHA** release.
-The code compiles and most modes work, but one is still untested and two others appear to require too much power for Grains to handle.
-DELEGATO works, and the pots emit CCs properly.
-The Java program works reasonably well.
-I'm providing it here early in case anyone wanted to bang on it.
+Status: All current modes are working.
+Lots of stuff, like USB MIDI clock, drum triggers, MIDI routing, MPE, note distribution, removing legato from Wonkystuff modules, CC injection from pots, creation of MIDI notes from gate/cv, etc.  There's also instructions for routing MIDI directly from GRAINS into your MB/1 or MASTER I/O via their TRS inputs, if you're daring and willing to accidently fry your MASTER I/O or MB/1.  :-)

 ## Quant